 - Withdrawal symptoms such as shakiness, sweating, nausea, or insomnia when not drinking

-Resources for finding treatment and support include consulting with a healthcare professional, searching for addiction treatment centers or rehab facilities, or looking into support groups like Alcoholics Anonymous (AA), which can provide a supportive community and guidance.
+Resources for finding treatment and support include: consulting with a healthcare professional, searching for addiction treatment centers or rehab facilities, or looking into support groups like Alcoholics Anonymous (AA), which can provide a supportive community and valuable guidance.

-Get Help For Alcoholism
+Get Help with Alcoholism at The Ridge Ohio